 Market risk is the risk that the fair value or future cash flows of financial instruments will fluctuate due to changes in values of quoted market prices.
 Interest rate risk is the risk that the fair value of cash flows from a financial instrument will fluctuate due to changes in market interest rates.
-Lara holds FVTOCI and FVTPL investments which have market risk and have generally declined in value since acquisition because of the weak equity markets for exploration companies.
-The Company could incur further impairment charges in future depending on the performance of the FVTOCI investments and general market conditions.
+Lara holds FVTPL investments which have market risk and have generally declined in value since acquisition because of the weak equity markets for exploration companies.
 The Company's cash is held mainly in interest-bearing bank accounts, and therefore there is currently minimal interest rate risk.